alexg9010/bash-powerline/README.md

 * Color-coded prompt symbol according to previous command execution status.
 * Use Bash builtin when possible to reduce delay.
 Delay sucks!
 * No need for patched fonts.
+* add segment with active conda environement, if any
+* shorten path segment if longer than 30 chars
+* show host on PS1

 ## Installation